smartdevicelink/sdl_evolution/proposals/nnnn-sdl-behavior-in-case-of-Low-Voltage_mqueue.md

 * SDL ignores all responses and messages from HMI except messages for "WAKE_UP" or "IGNITION_OFF"
 * SDL stops audio/video streaming services
 * All transports are unavailable for SDL
-* SDL persists resumption related data stored before receiving a LOW_VOLTAGE message
+* SDL persists resumption related data stored before receiving a "LOW_VOLTAGE" message
 * SDL and the PoliciesManager must persist 'consumer data' (resumption-related + local PT) periodically and independently of the external events

 SDL resumes its regular work after receiving a "WAKE_UP" message:
-* After receiving a WAKE_UP message, all applications will be unregistered and the device disconnected
+* After receiving a "WAKE_UP" message, all applications will be unregistered and the device disconnected
-* If LOW_VOLTAGE was received at the moment of writing to policies database, SDL and Policies Manager must keep policies database correct and working.
+* If "LOW_VOLTAGE" was received at the moment of writing to policies database, SDL and Policies Manager must keep policies database correct and working.
 After "WAKE_UP" policy database reflects the last known correct state.
 * SDL must be able to start up correctly in the next ignition cycle after it was powered off in low voltage state